gchq/Gaffer/store-implementation/map-store/README.md

 or

 - For more complex Map implementation that require additional configuration and tuning you can use the "gaffer.store.mapstore.map.factory" map factory store property.
-This allows you to either use a provided map factory (e.g HazelcastMapFactory) or implement your own, see the library/map-store-library for details.
+This allows you to implement your own map factory to use different Map implementations like Hazelcast and MapDB.
+However due to the nature of having to query-update-put in order to add a new element other implementations may be slow.
 In addition you can provide you map factory with configuration using the "gaffer.store.mapstore.map.factory.config" store property.

+This map store does not attempt to handle concurrent adding of elements.
+Elements should be added from a single thread.